ZhangSteven/risk_report/README.md

 	1. Location: China, Hong Kong, etc.
 	2. Asset class: fixed income, equity, fund, commodity.
 There are sub categories of each asset class, e.g., equity has listed/unlisted/derivatives, and listed equity has financial and non-financial, derivatives has exchanged traded or over-the-counter.

-3. When running end of month reports, back office team uses the last working day as the official reporting date, e.g., Apr 29th is the report day for 2020 April.
-However, risk team (Daphne) seems to use the last calendar day as the reporting day, shall we align them?
-Because bond prices are different on these two days.
+3. When running DIF end of month reports, back office team uses the last business day as the official reporting date, e.g., 29th for end of 2020 April.
+However, when a portfolio contains securities from other markets, say US equities, we may need to combine those prices on 30th Apr because 30th is not a US holiday.
+This is a consideration to be put here.

+4. For fixed deposit, put into money market instruments.

+5. FX forwards is a tier 1 asset class.

+6. We may need to add duration data to all the bonds.